brimdata/super/book/src/super-sql/patterns.md

 ### Text Entity

-A text entity represents a string where quotes can be ommitted for certain common cases use cases regarding URLs and file paths.
+A text entity represents a string where quotes can be omitted for certain common use cases regarding URLs and file paths.

 Text entities are syntactically valid as targets of a [`from`](operators/from.md) operator and as named arguments